wiremock/library.wiremock.org-sources/README.md

 The artwork might be licensed differently, see the source code.

-License are licensed separately under different open source licenses.
+Templates are licensed separately under different open source licenses.
 See the metadata in [wiremock/api-template-library](https://github.com/wiremock/api-template-library) or on the website to learn more about template licenses.